newchuyalong/libgdx-learning/External-tutorials.md

 ## Tile based games ##

- * http://siondream.com/blog/games/exploit-tileds-command-tool/ (Tutorial on how to speed up map editing in Tiled and testing the map)
+ * Tutorial on how to speed up map editing in Tiled and testing the map: http://siondream.com/blog/games/exploit-tileds-command-tool/
+* Video tutorial series on creating a tile game prototype: https://www.youtube.com/playlist?list=PLXY8okVWvwZ0qmqSBhOtqYRjzWtUCWylb
+* gdx-tiled-preprocessor video tutorial: http://youtu.be/q5D-TzlCRPM (Warning: the gdx-tiled-preprocessor was merged into gdx-tools)

 # External Tools & Frameworks #